-We are currently recruiting our new cohort of GRIT Peer Coaches!
-Coaches will participate in 40+ hours of training during spring quarter of 2018 and will coach for the full 2018-2019 academic year.
+Recruitment for the peer coach position is now closed for the 2019-2020 academic year.
+The next recruitment will open fall quarter 2019, for students who can be a coach during the 2020-2021 academic year.
+Newly hired coaches will participate in 40+ hours of training during spring quarter and will coach the following academic year.
 During training, coaches will cover skills such as stress management, emotional & psychological wellness, mindfulness & meditation, healthy communication & relationships, and much more!
-Please see the job details below:

 "GRIT has proven to me that even in times of immense challenge, the foundations of self-love, self-care, and communication will always help me to persevere and grow stronger.
 Within the community of GRIT, I am never alone and I am constantly learning how to love my happiest, most fulfilling life."